GaMeNu/GaMeNu/README.md

 - [fuckit.py](https://github.com/ajalt/fuckitpy)
 - Android development

-I may learn JS and WebDev at some point...
+I may learn JS and/or WebDev at some point...

 And that point is NEVER!!!